 Easter eggs are an essential spring tradition.
 Dyeing eggs (and hunting them) makes a fantastic activity for the whole family.
 However, it can get a little chaotic and messy.

-Place 12 large eggs in 8-qt. stockpot; add enough cold water to cover the eggs about 1 inch.
+Place eggs in a large pot with enough cold water to cover the eggs by about 1 inch.
 Quickly bring water just to a boil.
 Remove the pot from the heat.
 Let eggs stand, covered, for 20 minutes.

 Egg Dyeing: Classic Solid Colors